 Federal regulations limit the types of individuals who are eligible to receive Medicaid coverage in Institutions for Mental Disease (IMD).
-The CFR prohibits covering individuals between age 22 through age 64 while residing in an IMD.
+The Code of Federal Regulations (CFR) prohibits covering individuals between age 22 through age 64 while residing in an IMD.
 This does not apply to individuals diagnosed with Mental Retardation.

-Total reimbursement to the facilities is limited by State appropriations.
+Total reimbursement to the facilities is limited by State appropriations